 Why does this area look overgrown or weedy?
 If the area has been unmanaged for long enough, it’s possible that it is overgrown and weedy.
 Have a look at our photo gallery, and you’ll see that while they might not look like a manicured lawn, native plantings have plenty of visual interest to offer year-round.

 Why are you cutting down or mowing the new prairie?
 The first few growing seasons after seeding a new prairie is when most of the weed problems present themselves.
 We cut and/or mow to control annual and sometimes biennial species in these areas, since almost all the native prairie species are perennials.
 Some native species germinate later than weedy species, so we need to clear some vegetation so that the native species can get enough light to survive.

 Why is this kind of vegetation better than rocks around the pond edge?
-Rocks don’t participate in an ecosystem.
-They simply “sit there.”
+Rocks don’t participate in an ecosystem like vegetation does.
 A native wetland planting interacts with its surroundings, providing ecosystem services such as cleansing the water and air, reducing noise, and regulating the temperature nearby.
 There are many other reasons to choose native vegetation over “rocks” (for shoreline work we call these rocks “riprap”).
 From increased total water capacity to increasing water quality and wildlife habitat, native vegetation offers more value and a lower cost compared to basins with riprap shorelines.
 Also, riprap will never look better than, or even just as good, as it does on the day it is installed.
 Its visual appeal diminishes over time until it is replaced, which is very costly.
 Riprap is an expensive, temporary solution, while native plants are a permanent feature.